Strawberry: Production

-In 2023, world production of strawberries was 10.5 million tonnes, led by China with 40% of the total; the United States was the main secondary producer.
+In 2024, world production of strawberries was 10.7 million tonnes, led by China with 38% of the total and the United States as a secondary producer (table).

+Cultivation methods

 For commercial production, plants can be propagated from bare root plants or plugs.
 One method of cultivation uses annual plasticulture; another is a perennial system of matted rows or mounds which has been used in cold growing regions for many years.
 In some areas, greenhouses are used; in principle they can provide strawberries during the off season for field crops.

 In the plasticulture system, raised beds are covered with plastic to prevent weed growth and erosion.
 Plants are planted through holes punched in this covering.
 Irrigation tubing can be run underneath if necessary.

 Another method uses a compost sock.
 Plants grown in compost socks have been shown to produce significantly more flavonoids, anthocyanins, fructose, glucose, sucrose, malic acid, and citric acid than fruit produced in the black plastic mulch or matted row systems.
 An earlier study by the United States Department of Agriculture confirms the value of compost.

 Strawberries may be propagated by seed.
 Strawberries can be grown indoors in pots.
 Strawberries will not grow indoors in winter though an experiment using a combination of blue and red LED lamps shows that this could be achieved in principle.
 In Florida, winter is the natural growing season and harvesting begins in mid-November.